Comprehending Knowledge Graphs with Large Language Models for Recommender Systems: Methodology

-For each item, we have obtained its semantic-related items from the constructed item-item graph in Section \ref{ii graph}.
-To fully utilize these neighbors, we propose to aggregate their information to enhance the representations.
-Considering the varying contributions of different neighbors to the central item, we employ the attention mechanism for weighted aggregation of representations.
+For each item, we have retrieved its semantic-related items in Section \ref{ii graph}.
+To fully utilize these neighbors, we propose to aggregate their information to enhance item representations.
+Considering the varying contributions of different neighbors to the central item, we employ the attention mechanism.
+Specifically, for item $v_i$ and its top-$k$ neighbor set $\mathcal{N}_k(v_i)$, we compute attention coefficients that indicate the importance of item $v_j \in \mathcal{N}_k(v_i)$ to item $v_i$ as follows: